robinsao/blog-backend/README.md

 Next, configure the database.
 This project uses PostgreSQL.
 You can follow the database configuration [here](https://docs.strapi.io/cms/configurations/database) and [here](https://docs.strapi.io/cms/configurations/database#postgresql).

-Then, configure the .env file (either .env.dev or .env.prod):
+Then, configure the .env file (either `.env.dev` or `.env.prod`):
 - For the `APP_KEYS` field, you can specify multiple keys.
 These keys can be generated via the `gen-secret.sh` script.
-This is internally used by Strapi in the User & Permissions Plugin and the Documentation Plugin.
+Theses keys are internally used by Strapi in the User & Permissions Plugin and the Documentation Plugin.
 - For env fields ending with `SECRET`, run the `gen-secret.sh` and paste values in.
 - For fields ending with `SALT`, run the `gen-salt.sh` script and paste the values in.